zuugle-services/wp-diana-widget/README.txt

 == Description ==
 Diana GreenConnect is a WordPress plugin that provides a Gutenberg block to seamlessly integrate the powerful [DianaWidget Activity Transit Planner](https://github.com/zuugle-services/DianaWidget) into your WordPress pages and posts.
 It allows users to plan public transport to and from activities with specific time constraints like start times, end times, and duration.

 This plugin acts as a wrapper for the [DianaWidget](https://github.com/zuugle-services/DianaWidget), a sophisticated JavaScript library designed for activity-based transit planning.
-By using the \"Diana GreenConnect Widget\" block, you can easily embed this functionality into your content, allowing your site visitors to:
+By using the "Diana GreenConnect Widget" block, you can easily embed this functionality into your content, allowing your site visitors to:

 * Find transit connections to a predefined activity.
 * Specify their starting location with autocomplete suggestions.